Cameron-D/openpose-ptz-control/README.md

 * ✅ Smooth acceleration for panning (start slow, accelerate if the person nears the edges of the frame)
 * Support for multiple people in view, but following only one
 * ✅ Read direct NDI frames rather than relying on a custom build of ffmpeg and v4l2loopback
-* Track a persons head rather than the full body bounding box
+* More focus on tracking a persons head rather than the full body bounding box
 * An alternative library for people detection (i.e. tf-pose-estimation seems to be faster?)

 ## Configuration Options